HoMuChen/linebot-webhook/README.md

 ```
 - You have to setup [gcloud CLI](https://cloud.google.com/sdk/docs) in advanced
 - linebotwebhook is the function name export by `index.js`
-- `./envs/prod.env.yml` is the yaml file methoned above
+- `./envs/prod.env.yml` is the yaml file mentioned above